ManasviniArul/BootCamp/README.md

-This branch was created for **_testing the twitter api_** code.
-This code is used to retrieve the home timeline from twitter and for posting tweets - all from java code.
+This branch was created for learning and trying the logging steps.
+I also tried rolling file appender to store logs in date basis.